confluentinc/ksql/docs/capacity-planning.rst

 KSQL
 ----

-**CPU**: KSQL consumes CPU to serialize/deserialize messages into the declared stream/table schemas, and then process each message as required by the query.
-We would recommend at least 4 cores.
+**CPU**: KSQL consumes CPU to serialize and deserialize messages into the declared stream and table schemas, and then process each message as required by the query.
+At least 4 cores are recommended.

 **Disk**: KSQL uses local disk to persist temporary state for aggregations and joins.
-We recommend using an SSD and starting with at least 100GB.
+An SSD and at least 100 GB is recommended.

 **Memory**: KSQL memory usage is dominated by on-heap message processing and off-heap state for aggregations (e.g., SUM, COUNT, TOPKDISTINCT) and joins.
-Usage for message processing scales with message throughput, while aggregation/join state is a function of topic partition count, key space size, and windowing.
-A good starting point here is 32GB.
+Usage for message processing scales with message throughput, while aggregation and join state is a function of topic partition count, key space size, and windowing.
+A good starting point here is 32 GB.

 **Network**: KSQL relies heavily on Kafka, so fast and reliable network is important for optimal throughput.
-A 1Gib NIC is a good starting point.
+A 1 Gbit NIC is a good starting point.

 To recap, general guidelines for a basic KSQL server:
 - 4 cores
-    - 32GB RAM
+- 32 GB RAM
-    - 100GB SSD
+- 100 GB SSD
-    - 1Gbit network
+- 1 Gbit network

 Kafka
 -----